tqre/LFS-salt/README.md

 # Linux From Scratch
 ## saltminion in vagrantbox

-This project is based on Linux From Scratch 8.4-systemd, which is has to compiled succesfully first.
+This project is based on Linux From Scratch 8.4-systemd, which has to compiled succesfully first.
 If you really want to learn what makes Linux tick, this is where to head: http://www.linuxfromscratch.org/lfs/view/8.4-systemd/

-Beyond Linux From Scratch is used to compile the tools needed
+Beyond Linux From Scratch guide is used to compile the tools needed:

 http://www.linuxfromscratch.org/blfs/view/8.4-systemd/